 Myth: ‘Everyone should start wearing face masks’

 Face masks might be useful if you have coronavirus or are coming in close contact with someone who has it.
 They limit inhalation of infectious particles near the face.
-However, they aren’t effective at all while out in public.
+For now, though, leave them to medical professionals who need them the most.

 Surgeon General Adams tweeted on Feb.
 29 begging Americans to stop buying up face masks because “They are NOT effective in preventing general public from catching #Coronavirus, but if healthcare providers can’t get them to care for sick patients, it puts them and our communities at risk!”

 Myth: ‘Coronavirus is man-made/is a ploy to stop the election’

 Don’t believe everything you see on social media, especially in this instance.
 A fringe theory started on the Internet claims the virus was manufactured in a Chinese lab; this was almost immediately disproven by scientists both in China and in the West.
 As time went on, theories on Facebook and Twitter expanded to involve the election, the current President, the Houston Astros and the Illuminati.

 The virus is not a hoax, political ploy or anything else other than a public health crisis.
 Most of this is just common sense, but still—be careful what you believe from the Internet, and make sure to fact-check everything you read.

 The Northerner is currently investigating the impact of the switch to online learning, including but not limited to how housing, dining, student workers, labs, studios and the office of Health, Counseling and Student Wellness will be affected.
 For any questions you’d like to know about the decision, contact us anytime on Twitter or Instagram.
 For questions or concerns about how the virus could potentially affect campus, contact us or email firstname.lastname@example.org.
 Keep checking The Northerner for all updates on NKU’s switch to alternative instruction.